mauriciopoppe/blog/site/content/notes/tmux-to-zellij.md

 ---
 title: Tmux to Zellij (and back)
 summary: |
-  I spent a few weeks using Zellij as a potential Tmux replacement.
+  I spent a few weeks using Zellij to see if it could be a replacement for Tmux.
-  It hit most of my requirements for a terminal multiplexer, but a few friction points eventually sent me back to my old Tmux setup.
+  It had some things I liked for a terminal multiplexer, but a few things that I didn't like eventually sent me back to my reliable Tmux setup.
 image: /images/zellij-switch-session.gif
 tags: ['tmux', 'zellij', 'terminal']
 date: 2025-06-21 14:00:00